kinginthenorthcodez/To-Do-List/README.md

-# Boilerplate Webpack

-> A Build tool
+# To Do list

+> "To-do list" is a tool that helps to organize your day.

 ## Built With

 - Webpack
+- ES6
 - Linters

 ## Live Demo